Skip to Content

 Also, my son?
 Completely obsessed with Halloween.

-His favorite movie is The Nightmare Before Christmas, and last year for Christmas, he asked Santa for a 12-foot animatronic scarecrow.
+Last year for Christmas, he asked Santa for a 12-foot animatronic scarecrow.
 And you better believe “Santa” assembled that terrifying thing in our living room at midnight on Christmas Eve—because if spooky joy is what brings your child delight, why not go big?

 We did.
 Twelve feet big.

-6. Gratitude is My Superpower
+Gratitude is My Superpower

 Every giggle, every sleepy cuddle, every marker-streaked drawing of our family is a treasure.
 I know how fragile life is.
 I know how sacred this role is.
 And I hold it close, even on the hard days.